USSSA Pride: 2015 - 2019

-2019

 On September 13, 2019, the Pride announced they would not renew their partnership with National Pro Fastpitch (NPF) for the 2020 season.

-2021
+2020 - present

-On September 30, 2021, the Pride announced they are joining the WPF - Women's Professional Fastpitch league for the 2022 season.
+On September 30, 2021, the Pride announced they are joining the WPF - Women's Professional Fastpitch league for the 2022 exhibition season.
+They played in the 2023 Women's Professional Fastpitch season, the inaugural season of the league, where they were crowned Runners-Up against the Texas Smoke.

+They declined to continue participation in the WPF for the 2024 season.